Fair profit sharing ratios of Islamic investment contracts: PL sharing - mudarabah contract

-$\diamond$\, Suppose we want to choose the profit sharing ratios such that the expected payoff at maturity pays off the bank $\frac{3}{2}$ times than it pays off the company, so that we may set $c_1=2$ and $c_2=3$.
-In this case, the $(c_1,c_2)$-fair profit sharing ratios are given as follows:
+$\diamond$\, Suppose we want to choose profit sharing ratios such that the expected payoff at maturity is $\frac{3}{2}$ times greater for the bank than for the company.
+In this case, we can set $c_1=3$ and $c_2=2$.
+Furthermore, the $(c_1,c_2)$-fair profit sharing ratios are given as follows: